-(c) Oppositions based on unavailability of affidavits.
+(c) Oppositions based on unavailability of facts.

-If a party responding to a motion for summary judgment intends on opposing such motion through an affidavit pursuant to Fed.
+If a party responding to a motion for summary judgment intends on opposing such motion through an affidavit or declaration pursuant to Fed.
 R. Civ.
-P. 56(f), incorporated by Fed.
+P. 56(d), incorporated by Fed.
 R. Bankr.
-P. 7056, such affidavit and a supporting brief must be filed within the time set forth in subdivision (b)(2) of this rule.
+P. 7056, such affidavit or declaration and a supporting brief must be filed within the time set forth in subdivision (b)(2) of this rule.